• Skip to primary navigation

 Liquid ingredients are being combined in the well of flour.

 Add the rest of the ingredients in the middle of the well.
-Beat together and slowly incorporate the flour with a fork.
+Beat together with a fork and slowly incorporate the flour.
 You will obtain a raggy dough.

 Use your hands to knead it for about 8-10 minutes or until it is smooth and elastic.

 If it feels sticky, add a little bit of flour.
-If, on the other hand, if it feels dry, sprinkle a few drops of water and continue kneading.
+If, on the other hand, it feels dry, sprinkle a few drops of water (or milk) and continue kneading.

 A piece of plastic film is placed around a ball of cavatelli dough.